 Not reading the race information!
 Even if you have done this race before, there may be changes to how it is being run this year.
 Please read your race information fully when you get it so you know how everything will work.
 This includes knowing when to rack your bike and what you must bring with you to do this.

 Not knowing where their stuff is in transition.
 Make sure to visualise your run out of the water and how to locate your bike, same again for T2.

-Everyone should develop their own strategy during training, but most competitors have their breakfast around 04:00 and then drink lots of water to make sure they are hydrated.
-Take a gel or two 15-30mins before the start.
+Everyone should develop their own strategy during training, but most competitors have their breakfast around two to three hours before the start, and then drink to ensure they are hydrated.
+You may find it helpful to eat something small or take a gel or two 15-30mins before your race start.

 · Do not cross the centre line of the road (ride on the correct side at all times), especially when cornering.

 · Do not urinate in public, there are plenty of toilets at all feed stations on the course and in transition.